okbob/plpgsql_lint/README.md

 plpgsql_lint should to find all errors on really static code.
 When developer uses a some PLpgSQL's dynamic features like dynamic SQL or record data type, then a false alarms are possible.
-These alarms should be rare - in well written code - and then related function should me redesigned or plpgsql_lint should be disabled for this function.
+These alarms should be rare - in well written code - and then related function should be redesigned or plpgsql_lint should be disabled for this function.

     CREATE OR REPLACE FUNCTION f1()